vlang/vab/docs/docs.md

 ## Package base *overrides*

-Package base files can also be provided/tweaked by user application sources via *their* `platforms/android` directory, or via the explicit `--package-overrides` flag, which will copy all contents of `--package-overrides <path>` *on top of* the contents provided as package base files.
-This allows for tweaking certain code bases instead of reshipping everything.
+*Package base files* can also be provided/tweaked by user application sources via *their* `platforms/android` directory, or via the explicit `--package-overrides` flag, which will copy all contents of `--package-overrides <path>` *on top of* the contents provided as *package base files* (overwriting any files that may have the same name).
+This allows for tweaking certain code bases/setups instead of reshipping complete copies of *package base files*.

-Also note that directories named "`java`" in root of projects can act as *implicit* `--package-overrides`...
-While this is not ideal, it has historically been a very useful way for modules/apps to provide tweaks to `vab`'s default package base files.
+Also note that special directories named "`java`" in root of projects can act as *implicit* `--package-overrides`...
+While this is not ideal, it has historically been a very useful way for modules/apps to provide tweaks to `vab`'s default *package base files*.

 A similar approach (a special `jni` directory) is being used by the Android NDKs own tooling (`ndk-build`) for various reasons and can thus be [found in other projects](https://github.com/libsdl-org/SDL/tree/main/android-project/app/jni) where it serves somewhat similar purposes.

-*`vab` does not treat any `jni` directories specially*.
+*`vab` does not treat any `jni` directories specially*, only the above mentioned to minimize any further confusion.

 # Examples